mangodairy/mytest/_Kubernetes/KubernetesPart3.md

 {: style="text-align: justify;"}
 ## We will Walk Through the Server

-### List the Control Plane Components
+### List the Worker Node Components

-In the previous chapter, before filtering the master node components we went through a few concepts and commands hope you remember those point if not, [please refresh it.  ](https://mangodairy.github.io/mytest/Kubernetes/KubernetesPart2/#list-the-control-plane-components)
+In the previous chapter, before filtering the master node components we went through a few concepts and commands hope you remember those points if not, [please refresh it.  ](https://mangodairy.github.io/mytest/Kubernetes/KubernetesPart2/#list-the-control-plane-components)

-**If you remeber those points we will add few more points here to understand it better**
+**If you remeber those points we will add few more points here to understand it better.**

 * Like pod, there is another 'kind' available in k8s called daemonset.
 * It can be listed with the command  "kubectl get daemonsets".